 At 18, you'll be able to log into your online account and tell us what you’d like to do with the money in your Junior ISA.

-Keep investing your money
+Keep investing for your future

 Invest some, spend some